MikeFogz/Greenhaus/README.md

 ![image](https://user-images.githubusercontent.com/69176601/106257171-45f17800-61c0-11eb-9e8e-e18da28633cf.png)

 This is Project 2 of our class.
 We needed to create an application that uses a new npm package or api as well as being able to have CRUD functionality.
-We created an app that helps you keep track of the plants you own. you can keep track of things like notes you leave about each plant, when you last watered it and even add photos on how it is doing.
+We created an app that helps you keep track of the plants you own.
+You can keep track of things like notes you leave about each plant, when you last watered it and even add photos on how it is doing.

 <a name="steps"></a>